Understanding How CodeLLMs (Mis)Predict Types with Activation Steering: Acknowledgments

 \section{Acknowledgments}

 Portions of this work are implemented with NNSight and NDIF~\cite{nnsight-ndif}.
 We thank Ming-Ho Yee for help with the TypeScript dataset that we use in this work~\cite{yee:dissertation}.
-We thank Northeastern Research Computing for providing the computing resources used for this work.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science under Award Number DESC0025613.

+We thank Northeastern Research Computing for support with the Northeastern University Explorer cluster.
+This work used the Delta cluster at the National Center for Supercomputing Applications (NCSA) through allocation CIS230213 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by U.S. National Science Foundation grants 2138259, 2138286, 2138307, 2137603, and 2138296.

+\emph{Disclaimer}: This report was prepared as an account of work sponsored by an agency of the United States Government.
+Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
+Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
+The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

 \fi